Franc: CFA and CFP francs

 Fourteen African countries use the franc CFA (in west Africa, Communauté financière africaine; in equatorial Africa, Coopération financière en Afrique centrale), originally (1945) worth 1.7 French francs and then from 1948, 2 francs (from 1960: 0.02 new franc) but after January 1994 worth only 0.01 French franc.
 Therefore, from January 1999, 1 CFA franc is equivalent to €0.00152449.
-On 22 December 2019, it was announced that the CFA franc would be replaced in 2020 by an independent currency to be called Eco.

 A separate (franc CFP) circulates in France's Pacific territories, worth €0.0084 (formerly 0.055 French franc).

 Comorian franc

-In 1981, The Comoros established an arrangement with the French government similar to that of the CFA franc.
+In 1981, the Comoros established an arrangement with the French government similar to that of the CFA franc.
 Originally, 50 Comorian francs were worth 1 French franc.
 In January 1994, the rate was changed to 75 Comorian francs to the French franc.
 Since 1999, the currency has been pegged to the euro.

-Belgian franc and Luxembourgish franc
+Belgian franc and Luxembourg franc

 The conquest of most of western Europe by Revolutionary and Napoleonic France led to the franc's wide circulation.
 Following independence from the Kingdom of the Netherlands, the new Kingdom of Belgium in 1832 adopted its own Belgian franc, equivalent to the French one, followed by Luxembourg adopting the Luxembourgish franc in 1848 and Switzerland in 1850.
 Newly unified Italy adopted the lira on a similar basis in 1862.

 In 1865, France, Belgium, Switzerland and Italy created the Latin Monetary Union (to be joined by Spain and Greece in 1868): each would possess a national currency unit (franc, lira, peseta, drachma) worth 4.5 g of silver or 0.290322 g of gold (fine), all freely exchangeable at a rate of 1:1.
 In the 1870s the gold value was made the fixed standard, a situation which was to continue until 1914.

-In 1926 Belgium as well as France experienced depreciation and an abrupt collapse of confidence, leading to the introduction of a new gold currency for international transactions, the belga of 5 francs, and the country's withdrawal from the monetary union, which ceased to exist at the end of the year.
-The 1921 monetary union of Belgium and Luxembourg survived, however, forming the basis for full economic union in 1932.
+In 1926, Belgium as well as France experienced depreciation and an abrupt collapse of confidence, leading to the introduction of a new gold currency for international transactions, the belga of 5 francs, and the country's withdrawal from the monetary union, which ceased to exist at the end of the year.
+The 1921 monetary union of Belgium and Luxembourg survived and formed the basis for full economic union in 1932.

-Like the French franc, the Belgo-Luxemburgish franc ceased to exist on 1 January 1999, when it became fixed at 1 EUR = 40.3399 BEF/LUF, thus a franc was worth €0.024789.
+Like the French franc, the Belgian and Luxembourg francs ceased to exist on 1 January 1999, when they became fixed at 1 EUR = 40.3399 BEF/LUF, thus a Belgian or Luxembourg franc was worth €0.024789.
 Old franc coins and notes lost their legal tender status on 28 February 2002.

-1 Luxembourgish franc was equal to 1 Belgian franc.
-Belgian francs were legal tender inside Luxembourg, and Luxembourgish francs were legal tender in the whole of Belgium.
-(In reality, Luxembourgish francs were only accepted as means of payment by shops and businesses in the Belgian province of Luxembourg adjacent to the independent Grand Duchy of Luxembourg, this for historical reasons.)
+One Luxembourg franc was equal to one Belgian franc.
+Belgian francs were legal tender inside Luxembourg, and Luxembourg francs were legal tender in the whole of Belgium.
+(In reality, Luxembourg francs were only accepted as means of payment by shops and businesses in the Belgian province of Luxembourg adjacent to the independent Grand Duchy of Luxembourg, this for historical reasons.)